ASL University | Bookstore | Catalog | Dictionary | Lessons | Resources | Syllabi | Library

 Kiirsi,

-Another truth (?) to consider is the fact that 9 out of 10 deaf children have Hearing parents.
+The truth is that 9 out of 10 deaf children have Hearing parents.
 Thus you have a huge number of deaf kids receiving their first namesign from either their Hearing parents, their parents Hearing ASL teacher, or their Hearing teacher's aide, their Hearing interpreter, or their Hearing teacher who works at the Deaf School.
 Many of these namesigns stick with the deaf person for many years or even their entire life.

-"Woah!"
-Now there's a can of worms.
-Back to that consensus thing.
-It depends on who you ask and whom you are standing next to.
-I have friends that I consider to be Deaf.
+Suppose you have a friend you consider to be Deaf.
 They are physically deaf, they know ASL very well, they hang out in the Deaf community, and in their hometown are considered Deaf by all the people around.
-Now suppose such a person were to get on a plane and fly to Gallaudet University and start hanging out with third generation Deaf (children of Deaf parents and Deaf grandparents) who used ASL in the cradle, attended the state school for the Deaf since age 3, and don't move their lips when they sign.
-All of a sudden my "Deaf" friend gets pushed two or three status levels down the (Deaf) totem pole or two or three rings outward from the center of the "Deaf target."
-The dividing line between Deaf and "not Deaf" depends on who is holding the pencil and doing the drawing.
-So don't expect to find consistency in discussions having to do with topics such as this.
-Instead, keep doing what you are doing.
-Keep asking questions to get a sense of what is the current consensus and call that, "the way it is."
+Now suppose such a person were to get on a plane and fly to Gallaudet University and start hanging out with third generation Deaf (children of Deaf parents and Deaf grandparents) who used ASL in the cradle, attended a state school for the Deaf since age 3, etc. That "Deaf" then moves two or three status levels down the (Deaf) totem pole or two or three rings outward from the center of the "Deaf target."

 Cordially,